mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/troubleshooting.md

 ## Regions

-The Vonage Voice API resides in four geographic data centers.
+The Vonage Voice API resides in five geographic data centers.
 Phone numbers are associated with the closest data center: US East Coast, Texas, London, Amsterdam or Singapore.
 API requests are routed to the closest data center to the requesting client.
 However, a call currently only exists in a single region, this means that if you are receiving a call on a number connected to Singapore but making an API request from a server hosted in the US it will return a 404.

 You can work around this issue by sending your API request to the correct region, either: